Flu Shots: Debunking 5 Popular Myths about the Flu Vaccine

 Excuse #5 “I have an egg allergy.”

-The American Academy of Pediatrics released a new policy recently that physicians can administer influenza vaccine to children and teenagers with egg allergies without any special precautions beyond those that apply to other vaccines.
+The American Academy of Pediatrics’ recent policy states that physicians can administer egg-based influenza vaccine to children and teenagers with egg allergies without special precautions beyond those that apply to other vaccines.
+In addition there are “cell-based” vaccines that are made in test tubes not from eggs.
+They are approved for those >4 years old.

-Flu activity in our region has already started and is expected to peak between December and February, so it’s not too late to receive your vaccination.
-You’ll want to get it sooner rather than later though, since it takes two weeks for the vaccine to build up immunity in your body.
+Summary: Flu activity in our region has already started and is expected to peak between December and February, so it’s not too late to receive your vaccination.
+You’ll want to get it sooner rather than later now that we are nearing Halloween, since it takes two weeks for the vaccine to build up immunity in an adult and it may take two doses at least 1 month apart to protect children <9 years old if they have not had two prior doses in their lifetime.

 Watch our doctors debunk the Top 10 Myths About Vaccines